 • There is a filter located under each front seat.

-• The filter can be accessed from the first row seat.
-Move the front seats all the way back and up to ease access.
+• The filter can be accessed from the 2nd row foot-well area.
+Move the front seats all the way to the full front and full up positions to ease access.

 To remove an air filter: